 - Clear structure — content organized with logical headings and concise paragraphs is easier for AI to parse and extract

-- Authoritative voice — AI systems tend to cite content that demonstrates subject matter expertise
+- Authoritative voice — AI systems cite content that demonstrates subject matter expertise

-- Unique information — original data, local insights, or expert perspectives that can’t be found everywhere else
+- Unique information — original data, local insights, or expert perspectives unavailable elsewhere

 AI search doesn’t “rank” content the same way Google does.
 Instead, it synthesizes information from multiple sources to construct an answer.
 Being the source that gets cited depends less on keyword placement and more on whether the content provides clear, trustworthy information that answers the actual question.